-16. ULTIMATE PARENT COMPANY
+14. PARENT COMPANY

-The Company is a subsidiary undertaking of Reliance Brands Holding UK Limited, a company incorporated in England and Wales.
+The Company is a subsidiary undertaking of Reliance Brands Holding UK Limited, a company incorporated in England.
 This is the smallest group in which the results of the Company are consolidated.
-Copies of the group financial statements will be available on the website of Companies House, Cardiff.
+Copies of the group financial statements are available from the Registrar of Companies, Companies House, Cardiff.
 The Company's ultimate parent company and controlling party is Reliance Industries Limited, a company incorporated in India and listed on the Indian Stock Exchange.
 The company office address is 3rd Floor, Maker Chambers IV, 222, Nariman Point, Mumbai, Maharashtra 400021.

-17. ACCOUNTING ESTIMATES AND JUDGEMENTS
+15. ACCOUNTING ESTIMATES AND JUDGEMENTS